pixijs/guides/basics/getting-started.md

   let sprite = PIXI.Sprite.from('sample.png');
 ```

-[Download the sample PNG here]({{ "/assets/images/sample.png" | relative_url }}), and save it into your `pixi-test` directory next to your `index.html`.
+[Download the sample PNG here](../assets/images/sample.png), and save it into your `pixi-test` directory next to your `index.html`.

 ### Adding the Sprite to the Stage

 Finally, we need to add our new sprite to the stage.
-The stage is simply a [PIXI.Container]({{ site.data.links.api-container }}) that is the root of the scene graph.
+The stage is simply a {@link PIXI.Container} that is the root of the scene graph.
 Every child of the stage container will be rendered every frame.
 By adding our sprite to the stage, we tell PixiJS's renderer we want to draw it.

 ```JavaScript
   app.stage.addChild(sprite);